 Because when It’s Friday night and you and your Boo decide you want a dinner date night, all you want to know is: Is it close, will I like it and can I get a table now instead of looking at Google for what’s around you and hitting Yelp to sift through dozens of reviews, and not knowing if you can even get in at this hour!
 Before you know it, you’ve spent 45 mins searching and Boo is getting hangry!

 Citispoon gets guest closer to a decision pronto, and helps restaurants interact with these guests to influence their dining decisions in real-time.

-Our IoT/AI SaaS platform learns your guest taste buds and matches it with wait-times at restaurants to get good food into your mouth and keeping you and boo hanger free!
+Our Machine Learning SaaS platform learns your guest taste buds and matches it with wait-times at restaurants to get good food into your mouth and keeping you and boo hanger free!
 As well, helps restaurants interact with their guests and influence guests dining decisions in real-time through our geofence/big data approach, providing more customers with less work.

 Since our MVP app launch on iOS in May of 2018, we have added significant number of restaurants to our platform and now focused on the user side.
 And in just 12 months after launching Citispoon, we have numerous pitching competitions taking home over $100,000 in cash and in-kind.
 As well has been featured in Medium magazine.

 So, who are we?Why are we the right people to solve this problem?

 I share this story with you to show that we know how to find creative solutions to tough problems.
 If you want to develop an app but don’t have the money, what do most founders do?
 They immediately try to raise capital from investors, or maybe they launch a kickstarter, or turn to their family for money.
 Not us!
 When we had the idea for Citispoon and knew we needed money to fund development, we saw a way to capitalize on market opportunity staring us in the face – The 2016 presidential elections!